rystsov/rystsov.github.io/_posts/2015-08-24-dpp-variable.markdown

 title: rystsov::dynamic distributed register
 name: Dynamic Distributed Register
 tags: ["misc"]
-desc: "Updates distributed CAS register to work in the dynamic environments"
+desc: "Updates distributed CAS register to work in the dynamic environment"
 has_comments: true
 ---

 <h1>Dynamic Distributed Register</h1>

 Distributed register that we designed in the [previous post]({% post_url 2015-08-23-paxos-variable %}) has an obvious weakness: it works only with the static set of nodes.
 We know that hardware malfunction are unavoidable and eventually all the nodes will be broken.
 We need a mechanism to add (remove) nodes to the cluster to let the register to outlive the nodes it runs on.
-The [Dynamic Plain Paxos]({% post_url 2015-07-19-dynamic-plain-paxos %}) article explains how we can do it with plain paxos, lets adapt it to use with the register.
+The [Dynamic Plain Paxos]({% post_url 2015-07-19-dynamic-plain-paxos %}) article explains how we can do it with plain paxos, we need to adapt it to use with the register.

-First we take a look on the coordinator which manages the process of changing membership.
+Lets take a look on the coordinator which manages the process of changing the membership.
+Compared to the the article we don't use filters.
+Filters were added to make the proof understandable but if you think about them then you will notice that a system with filters behaves the same way as a system without them so we can omit them during the implementation.

 {% gist rystsov/0644f6cf7b45f5a72e81 %}